 A Vision of JAR: The Largest Collection Comes to Auction

 The upcoming Christie’s New York sale of 12 pieces of jewellery crafted by the legendary art jeweller JAR has sparked excitement among collectors.
 The jewels were owned by one of his most fervent and earliest collectors, the late American scientist Ann Getty.
-Not only are they a testament to the designer’s creativity, but we believe they are dazzling example of the friendship that can so often bloom between collector and creator.
+Not only are they a testament to the designer’s creativity, but we believe they are dazzling examples of the friendship that can so often bloom between collector and creator.

 There are few names in the world of collectable jewellery that are uttered with more reverence than that of Joel Arthur Rosenthal, who creates his bejewelled masterpieces under the moniker JAR.
 The notoriously secretive jeweller, who was born in America but now resides in Paris with an atelier near Place Vendôme, is beloved for his colourful creativity that clashes unexpected colours and materials together to create fantastical creations.
 As one of his prolific collectors, the actress and producer Ellen Barkin, puts it: “He’s like the Matisse of our time.”